piresjo/Interview-Prep-Guide/Unorganized, Drafts, Notes/Detecting A Cycle In A Linked List.md

 ## Things To Note

-By `cyclical`, we mean that all the nodes point to another node in such a way to create a cycle.
+By cyclical, we mean that all the nodes point to another node in such a way to create a cycle.

 The `LinkedListNode` object is defined as such: